Have you ever considered becoming a relief teacher?

 Relief teachers (like any teachers) are required to be registered with their relevant state teacher registration authority, so make sure your registration is sorted.

-State-by-state, relief teacher booking systems vary.
-In Queensland, the Education Department has its own booking unit, TRACER.
+State-by-state, relief teacher reservation systems vary.
+In Queensland, the Education Department has its own reservation unit, TRACER.
 In other states, organisations like ClassCover connect relief teachers with schools.
 Increase your opportunities for bookings by registering with these organisations.